Press freedom predator

 Press freedom predator is an anti-award distributed every few years by Reporters Without Borders.
 It is attributed to heads of state or groups who are deemed to have a negative effect on press freedom.

 Recipients often vehemently deny that they deserve their place on the list.
 In 2020, Reporters Without Borders also released a list of 20 press freedom's digital predators.

+2025

+In November 2025, the list of press freedom predators published by Reporters Without Borders includes: